smav/CakeBootstrap/README.md

 CakeBootstrap
 =============

-CakePHP 2.x (2.3.1) Twitte Bootstrap(2.3.1) Plugin
+CakePHP 2.x Twitter Bootstrap (v2.3.1) Plugin

-All the files required to use Bootstrap with CakePHP v2, and bake templates to generate Bootstrap ready views.
+All the files required to use Bootstrap with CakePHP, and bake Bootstrap ready views.

 A merging of the ideas and code presented in [CakePHP-Bootstrap-Plugin](https://github.com/chronon/CakePHP-Bootstrap-Plugin)